What are Azure Durable Functions

 As we already know, Azure functions are part of the serverless architecture, meaning we need to concentrate on writing the Function code without causing any headaches for the Infrastructure.

-While deploying our Azure function to Azure, there is No headache for us thinking on the Infrastructure part, even though we don’t have to define explicitly how many servers we want to execute our Azure Function.
-Thanks to the Azure Function runtime, that helps us to define the number of servers we need and it helps us to handle the Overall load.
+Deploying our Azure function to Azure does not cause us any headaches regarding Infrastructure, even though we don’t have to define explicitly how many servers we want to execute our Azure Function.
+Thanks to the Azure Function runtime, we can define the number of servers we need and handle the Overall load.

 Why Durable Functions?

 This is very important to know.
 Why should we go with the Durable Functions?
-There is stuff that is difficult to implement with the regular Azure Function.
+Some things are difficult to implement with the regular Azure Functions.

-So, here are the Durable Functions that help us to perform many activities if you want to define the workflow in your code, if you want to implement error handling in the code with the help of workflows, if we want to trigger parallel execution, etc
+So, here are the Durable Functions that help us to perform many activities, if you want to define the workflow in your code, if you’re going to implement error handling in the code with the help of workflows, if we’re going to trigger parallel execution, etc

 Durable Functions are stateful and help track the workflow status in each stage.
-This also helps to implement some advanced workflows for our business because of its stateful nature.
+Because of their stateful nature, they also help implement some advanced workflows for our business.

 Supported Languages for Durable Functions